IJanicka/IJanicka.github.io/index.md

     <img src="../images/profile.jpg"/>
     </div>
     <div class="col-sm-6">
+    <p><br>I am a researcher in contemporary European philosophy, with a focus on politics and ecology.
+I work on social transformation, specifically in light of current climate change.<br>

-    <p><br>I am a Researcher at Aarhus Univerity.
-Iwona's research interests lie within the area of twentieth- and twenty-first-century French and German philosophy, political thought and Theory (French, Critical, Literary, Feminist, Queer, Anarchist).
-Her first monograph, Theorizing Contemporary Anarchism.
-Solidarity, Mimesis and Radical Social Change (Bloomsbury Academic, 2017), considers the concept of universality and social transformation in contemporary philosophy.
-Her second monograph (in progress) deals with the question of how to think politics and nonhumans together. </p>
+My first monograph, *Theorizing Contemporary Anarchism* (Bloomsbury Academic, 2017), considers the concept of universality and social change in contemporary philosophy.
+My second monograph (in progress) deals with the question of how to think politics and nonhumans together.<br>

+I am currently affiliated with the department of Aesthetics and Culture at Aarhus University, Denmark. </p>
       <p><a href="about">Read more about me and my research.</a></p>
     </div>
   </div>